cronus/SimpleDB/lab2.md

-Finally, you might notice that the iterators in this lab extend the `Operator` class instead of implementing the DbIterator interface.
+Finally, you might notice that the iterators in this lab extend the `Operator` class instead of implementing the OpIterator interface.
 Because the implementation of <tt>next</tt>/<tt>hasNext</tt>
 is often repetitive, annoying, and error-prone, `Operator` implements this logic generically, and only requires that you implement a simpler <tt>readNext</tt>.
-Feel free to use this style of implementation, or just implement the `DbIterator` interface if you prefer.
+Feel free to use this style of implementation, or just implement the `OpIterator` interface if you prefer.
-To implement the DbIterator interface, remove `extends Operator` from iterator classes, and in its place put `implements DbIterator`.
+To implement the OpIterator interface, remove `extends Operator` from iterator classes, and in its place put `implements OpIterator`.